aliciaviernes/simple_prefix_verbs_german/README.md

 verbs.csv > noisy data, initial list of all prefix verbs regex_for_verbs.py > regular expression for the sorting out of the verbs relevant to the project

+preprocessing_simple.py > module for the extraction of simple verbs occurences
+	Input: Corpus, only_the_most_significant.csv
+	Output: simple_verbs_right_wrong.csv

 The following two lists have been modified manually:

 simple_verbs_right_wrong.csv > list with the simple verbs in question, including correct / wrong occurences